Properties of Hagen-Poiseuille flow in channel networks: Adaptive Hagen-Poiseuille flows on graphs: exact results

-Biological elastic channels show transverse oscillations regulated by their flux\cite{Rub2,Woh}.
-To describe these fluxes, we consider the network of channels $\mathcal{G}$ filled with an incompressible fluid, where the channel conductivities have a positive value.
-Assuming that all the fluxes $S_i$ are known, by the H-P relationship \eqref{eq:H-P}, the pressures $p_i$ at the vertices are obtained by solving the Kirchhoff laws \eqref{eq:kirchhoff}.
-Further assuming that the veins are elastic and the conductivity can change in time, we have:
+Biological elastic channels exhibit transverse oscillations regulated by their flux \cite{Rub2,Woh}.
+To describe these fluxes, we consider the network of channels $\mathcal{G}$ filled with an incompressible fluid, where the channel conductivities possess a positive value.
+Assuming that all the fluxes $S_i$ are known, the pressures $p_i$ at the vertices are obtained by solving the Kirchhoff laws \eqref{eq:kirchhoff} via the H-P relationship \eqref{eq:H-P}.
+Furthermore, assuming that the veins are elastic and the conductivity can vary over time, we have:

-\begin{theorem}[\cite{AlmD}] Consider a H-P flow in a channel network described by a connected graph $\mathcal{G}$.
-Assuming that the volume $V$ of fluid in the network is constant over time, then the conductivity of the elastic channels change in time according to the adaptation law
+\begin{theorem}[\cite{AlmD}] Consider an H-P flow within a channel network described by a connected graph $\mathcal{G}$.
+Assume that the channels are elastic and that the transverse dimensions can change over time, whilst the volume $V$ of fluid in the network remains constant.
+Then, the conductivities of the elastic channels change over time according to the adaptation law

-where $g(\cdot)$ is some arbitrary function describing the elasticity of channels, $\alpha = V/\beta$ is a constant, and $t$ is the adimensional time. \end{theorem}
+where $g(\cdot)$ is an arbitrary function that describes the elasticity of channels, $\alpha = V/\beta$ is a constant, and $t$ is a dimensionless time. \end{theorem}